 THE BOOK!

-Read below for an up-to-date version of the book Hugo is writing with Nick’s help:
+Read below for an up-to-date version of the book Hugo is writing with Nick’s help (SPOILERS):

 In the dark halls of the Maceration Building, a controversial child is born.
 The stand-in sage-femme clutched the baby by the head, neck, and body, still glistening with schmutz and baby dirt.
 Her hands were rough, like they had pulled one thousand roots from the ground, and in dire need of moisturising.
 As she stands beside the mother, who was gently resting her head on the cobbles, a man dressed in the finest silks this side of Istanbul inspects the child.
 The sage-femme hands the child over.
 The man nods.
 As the mother reaches up to take her child back, the silken man turns away, his cape fluttering, taking the child with him.